Boat backing down boat ramp

 Public Launching Ramps

-Council managed, as the name implies these boating facilities are for use of the public for launching and retrieval of any vessel permitted within local rules and regulations and may include; power boats, kayaks, jet skis or dinghies.
+These boating facilities are for use of the public for launching and retrieval of any vessel permitted within local rules and regulations and may include; power boats, kayaks, jet skis or dinghies.
 Facilities and services available at each ramp location can vary.
+State Maritime Authority websites are also a great resource for locating boat ramps close to the area you plan to go boating.

 Here's our list of what an ideal boat ramp should offer: